Five Days in Muscat: Dolphins, Desert Stars, and a Hidden Waterfall

 Day 1: Arrival — Marble and Quiet

 Muscat International Airport (MCT) is beautiful.
 Not "nice for an airport" — genuinely beautiful.
-Carved wood, marble, Islamic geometric patterns on the ceilings.
-It set the tone immediately: Oman does things with understated elegance.
+Carved wood, marble, Islamic geometric patterns across the ceilings.
+It sets the tone immediately: Oman does things with understated elegance.

-My e-visa ($50 for 30 days) processed in two minutes at immigration.
-Rental car pickup took longer — forms, insurance, the usual.
-OMR 12/day for a basic sedan (I'd upgrade to a 4x4 for Day 3, which I should have done from the start).
+Your e-visa ($50 for 30 days) processes in about two minutes at immigration.
+Rental car pickup takes longer — forms, insurance, the usual.
+OMR 12/day gets you a basic sedan, though a 4x4 earns its keep by Day 3, so it's worth booking one from the start.

-The drive to my hotel near the Mutrah Corniche took 30 minutes.
-First impression: Muscat is spread along the coast between mountains.
-Not a dense city — more like a chain of neighborhoods connected by coastal highway, with the Hajar Mountains forming a dramatic backdrop.
+The drive to a hotel near the Mutrah Corniche runs about 30 minutes.
+First impression: Muscat spreads along the coast between mountains.
+Not a dense city — more a chain of neighborhoods connected by coastal highway, with the Hajar Mountains forming a dramatic backdrop.

-Evening walk along the Mutrah Corniche.
-Three kilometers of waterfront promenade with views of the harbour, traditional dhow boats, and mountains on both sides.
-It's free, it's gorgeous, and the sunset turned everything gold.
-I stopped at a local cafe for Omani halwa — this sticky, saffron-scented confection served with kahwa (cardamom coffee).
+Spend the evening walking the Mutrah Corniche.
+Three kilometers of waterfront promenade open up views of the harbour, traditional dhow boats, and mountains on both sides.
+It's free, it's gorgeous, and the sunset turns everything gold.
+Stop at a local cafe for Omani halwa — a sticky, saffron-scented confection served with kahwa (cardamom coffee).
 Maybe OMR 2 for both.
-I sat on a low wall and watched the fishing boats come in.
+Find a low wall, settle in, and watch the fishing boats come in.

 Highlight: The Corniche at sunset.
 Simple and perfect.